-The Diversity Research Collective is a cohort-based, year-long program comprising GSAS graduate students across multiple disciplines.
+The OADI Research Collective is a cohort-based, year-long program comprising GSAS and other Columbia graduate students across multiple disciplines.
 All participants must be actively conducting research on topics that have particular relevance for communities affected by persistent marginalization and exclusion.
-This work might include an explicit focus on the social, educational, economic, health, environmental, and other inequities that derive from marginalization and exclusion, but can also focus on these communities in and of themselves or have only indirect implications for them.
+This work might include an explicit focus on the social, educational, economic, health, environmental, and other inequities that derive from marginalization and exclusion, but can also focus on these communities in and of themselves.
 Often, research and scholarship in these areas is itself marginalized, limiting the possibilities for the creation of new knowledge.

 - Monthly cohort meetings throughout the fall and spring semesters where participants present their ideas and receive feedback from their peers